code-wizad/code-wizad/README.md

 ## Education

-👩‍💻 I'm currently working on My Education - MG-UNIVERSITY,KOTTAYAM,KERALA,INDIA.
+👩‍💻 I'm currently working on My Education

+- MG-UNIVERSITY,KOTTAYAM,KERALA.

-🧠 I'm currently learning BCA (Bachelor of Computer Applications).
+🧠 I'm currently learning

+BCA (Bachelor of Computer Applications).

 👯‍♀️ I'm looking to on...

 🤔 I'm looking for a job...

-💬 Ask me about my current projects...
+💬 Ask me about my current PROJECT (S)...

 📫 How to reach me